darkphnx/darkphnx.github.io/_posts/2014-06-24-consuming-apis-with-android.md

 All the pieces are now in place to start using our classes to fetch data from the API.
 I know this may have felt like a lot of work for making a simple API call.
 But doing this work up front will allow us to decouple our activities from the dirty business of fetching and parsing data and just focus on displaying it to the user.

-In the next post I'll show you how to use `sirpirtlyApiService` in your Activities and display a simple list view.
+In the next post I'll show you how to use `sirpirtlyApiService` in your Activities and output some data.